Lasting Power of Attorney

 What is a Lasting Power of Attorney?

 The definition of a Lasting Power of Attorney (LPA) is a legal document that allows someone to make decisions for you, or act on your behalf.
-In the case that you are no longer able to so yourself.
+In the event that you are no longer able to do so yourself.

 How to make a Lasting Power of Attorney